 - In a stockpot over medium-high heat, sauté onion for about 8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-- Meanwhile, prepare the chipotle: handling the chile carefully, gently scrape the seeds away with the back of your knife to remove them.
-Then finely mince the chile.
+- Meanwhile, prepare the chipotle: Handling the pepper carefully, gently scrape the seeds away with the back of your knife to remove them.
+Then finely mince the pepper.
 (When finished, avoid touching your face and wash your hands very well.
-I try to avoid all contact with the chile, using a fork to help maneuver it.)
+I try to avoid all contact with the pepper, using a fork to help maneuver it.)

-- Add minced garlic, chili powder, and cumin to the stockpot.
+- When onion is translucent, add minced garlic, chili powder, and cumin to the stockpot.
 Stir and cook 1 minute.

-- Add tomatoes, vegetable broth, minced chipotle, and 2 tsp. adobo sauce (avoiding seeds).
+- Add crushed tomatoes, vegetable broth, minced chipotle, and 2 tsp. adobo sauce (avoiding seeds).

 - Rinse and drain black beans and quinoa.
 Add to pot.

 - Bring to a light boil.
-Then cover, lower heat to med-low, and simmer for about 20 minutes or until quinoa is cooked.
+Then cover, lower heat, and simmer for 20 minutes or until quinoa is cooked.

 - Salt to taste and garnish with desired toppings before serving.